Modernizing Your NOC in 2024: 5 Key Areas for Maximum Impact

 Define clear incident priorities.

 Work with your business stakeholders to create a prioritization scheme that aligns with business impact.
-Implement a matrix considering both technical severity and business impact.
+Implement a matrix that considers both technical severity and business impact.

 This might look like: